momocrafter123/Easy-State-Machine-Plugin/README.md

-# Simple State Machine Plugin
+# Easy State Machine Plugin
 This is a modular, signal-driven state machine for Godot 4.
 It was designed to manage different states easily with a lot of helpful, prebuilt functions.